 Choose according to your character or where you live in Japan.
 Usage of one or the other may vary depending on the location, and local pronouns may also appear.
-When I was living in Kyushu, many girls used “uchi” instead of “watashi”.
+When I lived in Kyushu, many girls used “uchi” instead of “watashi.”

 The same rule applies to “anata wa” (あなたは), “anata ga”（あなたが）, “anata no”（あなたの）… etc. In the case of “anata wa,” if the context allows it, just drop it, like for “watashi wa.”

-For Japanese people, being told “anata” actually sounds kind of rough!
-If you really need to say “you,” it is better to address the other person by their name.
+For Japanese people, being told “anata” sounds a bit rough!
+If you need to say “you,” it is better to address the other person by name.

 If you want to ask Mr. Tanaka where he lives, don’t say:

 If you watch Japanese TV series or anime, you surely have heard the pronouns “omae” (お前) or “kimi”（君).
 I would advise never to use “omae,” unless you are REALLY good friends enough to joke around teasing your Japanese friend or you are really angry at someone.